remis-thoughts/blog/compile-to-asm/src/main/md/compile-to-asm.md

 }
 ~~~~

-The order is important, if we want to avoid flattening values moved from register to register with those moved from the stack
+The order is important, if we want to avoid flattening values moved from register to register with those moved from the stack.
+The stack pointer's especially important, as we'll either wnat to use it to store others before storing it, or load it before loading others relative to it.

 ~~~~
 @Other Helpers@ +=